karayabin/universe-snapshot/universe/Ling/Light_Kit_Admin/doc/api/Ling/Light_Kit_Admin/Chloroform/LightKitAdminChloroform.md

 - Chloroform::getJsCode &ndash; Returns the jsCode of this instance.
 - Chloroform::getCssId &ndash; Returns the cssId of this instance.
 - Chloroform::toArray &ndash; Returns the array version (template friendly) of the form.
-- Chloroform::getFieldPostedValue &ndash; Returns the field posted value for the given field and posted data.